The Importance of 401Ks

 How can you turn down free money?
 Most employers will sponsor 50% or even 100% of your contributions on up to a certain amount.
 You might as well forget about any mutual fund or stock getting you an average return of 50 or 100% in the market over the long-term, but your employer is willing to give it to you at no risk as a benefit.
 If you can afford it, the default should be to at least get the 401K match max that your employer is willing to give you.

-As luck would have it, my employer is matching 50% of what I contribute on up to the 2017 maximum 401K contribution of $22,500 in 2023 and $23,000 in 2024.
-That means, they are giving me $9,000 for my retirement.
-Free.
+As luck would have it, my employer was matching 50% of what I contributed on up to the maximum 401K contribution of $22,500 in 2023 and $23,000 in 2024.
+That means, they are giving me half of that amount for my retirement.
+For free.
 I’d be crazy to turn that down!

 2. Assume the Worst